dekucheng/Extended-Kalman-Filter-Sensor-Fusion/README.md

 # Sensor Fusion by Extended Kalman Filter
 ## Video Demo
+For both videos, please watch them at the highest res on Youtube.

+See the demo with Odometry, imu and landmark detections [here](https://youtu.be/6gxRd_A1yz0).

+See the demo only with Odometry and imu [here](https://youtu.be/yEdiKWycDxo).

 ### Rviz Visualization Explainations
 <p align = "center">
   <img src = "files/rviz.png">